 Who can access assessment graduation alternatives?

-In order to access assessment graduation alternatives, a student must first gain eligibility.
-Eligibility is based on a student’s testing history, and (as applicable) transfer status.
-For detailed information on the way eligibility is determined, please see: Eligibility Criteria, also in left menu)
+To access assessment graduation alternatives, a student must first gain eligibility.
+Eligibility is based on a student's testing history, and (as applicable) transfer status.
+For detailed information on the way eligibility is determined, please see: Eligibility Criteria.

 What are the different Assessment Graduation Alternatives options?

-Once eligibility is determined, a student has a number of options for meeting their assessment graduation requirements.
+Once eligible, a student has a number of options for meeting their assessment graduation requirements.
 For information on the different assessment graduation alternatives, please see: Graduation Alternatives Options: CAA/CIA/waivers.

 Assessment Graduation Alternative options vary depending on a student's graduation cohort year